 Trudeau needs to take a principled stance on the environment file, as he does on construction workers.
 Until then, the famous George Bernard Shaw quote describes the trust fund leader perfectly: “He knows nothing; and he thinks he knows everything.
 That points clearly to a political career.”

 War on Crude

 Oil has gotten a bad reputation over the years, mostly stemming from over-the-top reportage and An Inconvenient Truth.
 But why should black gold be as vilified as it is?
 Crude has changed our lifestyles for the better, from fueling the ambulance truck to keeping the lights on in our homes, from transporting goods across the country to advancing economies.
 Crude won’t be around forever, and it is an inevitability that the market, even without the state, will shift to alternatives.
 Until then, let’s celebrate the source that has improved our living standards.
-Instead of Earth Hour in March, why not Oil Hour where we consume as many things as possible?We value your comments!
-Please weigh in on our comment section below.
+Instead of Earth Hour in March, why not Oil Hour where we consume as many things as possible?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com